 Two LOW-to-HIGH transitions of the Almost-Full flag synchronizing clock are required after a FIFO read for the Almost-Full flag to reflect the new level of fill.
 Therefore, the Almost-Full flag of a FIFO containing [64-(X+1)] or less words remains LOW if two cycles of the synchronizing clock have not elapsed since the read that reduced the number of words in memory to [64-(X+1)].
-An Almost-Fullflag is set HIGH by the second LOW-to-HIGH transition of the synchronizing clock after the FIFO read that reduces the number of words in memory to [64-(X+1)].
-A second LOW-to-HIGH transition of an Almost-Fullflag synchronizing clock begins the first synchronization cycle if it occurs at time tSKEW2 or greater after the read that reduces the number of words in memory to [64-(X+1)].
-Otherwise, the subsequent synchronizing clock cycle can be the first synchronization cycle (see Figure 14 and 15).
+An Almost-Full flag is set HIGH by the second LOW-to-HIGH transition of the synchronizing clock after the FIFO read that reduces the number of words in memory to [64-(X+1)].
+A second LOW-to-HIGH transition of an Almost-Full flag synchronizing clock begins the first synchronization cycle if it occurs at time tSKEW2 or greater after the read that reduces the number of words in memory to [64-(X+1)].
+Otherwise, the subsequent synchronizing clock cycle can be the first synchronizing near the read that reduces the number of words in memory to [64-(X+1)].